Workflow-Manager-admin/civicsense-platform-349-d380cb41/citizen_authority_frontend_workspace/assets/rls_profiles_policy_confirmation.md

 # ✅ CivicSense: 'profiles' Table RLS Policy State Confirmation

-**Profiles table 'Row Level Security' (RLS) policies are now fully compliant and minimal for user upsert flows.**
+**Profiles table 'Row Level Security' (RLS) policies are now fully compliant and minimal for user upsert flows.
+All redundant INSERT and UPDATE policies have been removed, and only the correct policy remains.**

 ---